Written by: David McCarthy (Sophia’s Director of Education)

 The statement by the Tutors’ Association said the use of underage, low-paid tutors was “only the tip of an iceberg of mismanagement of public money”.
 It noted that Nesta, one of the organisations working with the EEF to manage the first phase of the NTP, is an investor in Third Space Learning.

 Critics condemned this as another example of the government outsourcing support and services in its pandemic response and said the funding – which is part of a £1.7 billion catch-up fund announced last year – should have gone directly to schools to source their own tutors, rather than through a complex system of private providers.
+The trouble the system which has been set up is a lack of regulatory requirements for those involved.
+This further highlights the importance of the soon to be announced accreditation scheme for online education providers.

 Adam Caller, the founder of Tutors International has stated(12)– “The obvious issues are that tutors are being underpaid and that the private companies engaged by the NTP have not disclosed where the mark-up is going… Do we really want to be attracting the least qualified people to carry out the biggest educational catch-up job in history?
 Significantly short-changing the tutors on this programme makes the quality of tuition something of a lottery.”